DevMagrinho/DevMagrinho/README.md

-﻿## Olá, eu sou o <strong>Bruno!</strong>

-🔭 Ultimo projeto realizado mas não finalizado é o DsMeta, você pode vê-lo em meu repositório.

-Atualmente realizando projetos escolares.
+ ## Hello, my name is <strong>Bruno!</strong>

+🔭 Currently carrying out several personal projects, seeking constant evolution and academic growth, you can see it in my repositories.

 ---

-## ⭐ Informações sobre minha conta GitHub
+## ⭐ Information about my GitHub account
 <div align="center">

   <a href="https://github.com/DevMagrinho">